What are flood hazard maps?

-Wellington Water has a comprehensive programme of modelling and mapping flood risk across the entire Wellington metropolitan region.
+Wellington Water has a comprehensive programme of modelling and mapping stormwater flood risk across the entire Wellington Region.
 The maps have been developed to best practice modelling standards and have been peer reviewed by external independent experts.

 What is a 100 year flood?